 Their structures impress us with deep roots, sturdy trunks and dense canopies.
-But what does it take to become a big tree?

 Big trees root deep in the will to survive several conditions, weather events and unusual environments we'd otherwise assume to be uninhabitable, much less worthy of long-term, permanent residence.
 And it's that ability to survive anything and everything Mother Nature throws their way--often for hundreds, even thousands, of years--that mesmerizes us most.